WALDOCOIN69/waldocoin/WordPress/WALDOCOIN-WHITEPAPER-V2.md

 | 4 | 500+ | 50+ | 25.00 WLO |
 | 5 | 1000+ | 100+ | 50.00 WLO |

-When claiming rewards, users choose between instant payout with a 10% fee or staking with only a 5% fee plus a 15% bonus after one month.
-All fees contribute to the ecosystem: 10% of fees go to the NFT holder revenue pool, 0.25% of fees are burned, and the remainder goes to the treasury.
+When claiming allocations, users choose between instant payout with a 10% fee or staking with only a 5% fee plus a 15% bonus after one month.
+All fees contribute to the ecosystem: 10% of fees go to the NFT holder utility pool, 0.25% of fees are burned, and the remainder goes to the treasury.

 | Method | Fee | Bonus | Example (50 WLO earned) |
 |--------|-----|-------|--------------------------|